coldshrine/study-notes/books/effective-java.md

 The `float` and `double` types are particularly ill-suited for monetary calculations because it is impossible to represent 0.1 as a `float` or `double` exactly.

 Use `BigDecimal`, `int` or `long` for monetary calculations.

+### Prefer primitive types to boxed primitives

+Applying the `==` operator to boxed primitives is almost always wrong.